NantHealth

-In September 2014, NantHealth was featured as the cover story in Forbes Magazine, which estimated NantHealth's market capitlaization at $1.6 billion.
+In September 2014, NantHealth was featured as the cover story in Forbes Magazine, which estimated NantHealth's market capitalization at $1.6 billion.
 In December 2014, NantHealth was featured on 60 Minutes by Sanjay Gupta.
 In August 2017, NantHealth signed a distribution agreement for GPS Cancer with Asia Genomics.

 In January 2019, NantHealth received a delisting warning from Nasdaq "because the Company’s common stock failed to maintain a minimum closing bid price of $1.00 for 30 consecutive business days."
 At the time, the market value of the company was approximately $57m.
 The company made a 1-for-15 reverse stock split in December, 2022.